PGmacs

 The table list buffer

 The table list buffer is the main PGmacs buffer.
-It shows some metainformation concerning the PostgreSQL backend that you are connected to (version, database size on disk, etc.), followed by a table which includes one row per table in the database.
+It shows some metainformation concerning the PostgreSQL backend that you are connected to (version, database size on disk, etc.), followed by a tabulated list of all the tables in the database (at least the tables which are visible to your current PostgreSQL user).

 The following keys are bound when the point is located in the table list buffer: